Struct fortanix_sgx_abi::Usercalls [−][src]

 The enclave must not assume anything about data read or written using these

 calls.
-Data written may be piped directly to /dev/null
+Data written may be piped directly to /dev/null by userspace, or

 it may be published in the local newspaper.
 Similarly, data read may be